 Here are some of the top reasons as to why performance management is important.

 Why is Performance Management Important:

 - It leads to improved employee productivity.
 Instead of spending time on root cause analysis, the APM or NPM tool will quickly find the issue so the experts can start working on the solution.

-- There are cost savings as performance management reduces the number of service outages.
+- There are cost savings as active monitoring reduces the number of service outages.

 - It enhances the quality of service to the end-user by enhancing performance.

-- Performance management allows for preventative troubleshooting and proactive solutions.
+- It allows for preventative troubleshooting and proactive solutions.

 - It also provides end-to-end network visibility to service providers.